ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs that could be shared with auditors.
-Auditors can use this information to detect logs that misbehave by not including certificates within the time period stipulated by the MMD metadata.
+Auditors can use this information to detect a misbehaving log that fails to include a certificate within the time period stipulated by its MMD metadata.

 Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of